severina19/UdacitySelfDrivingCar/Lesson5_VehicleDetection/Vehicle Detection.md

 which are determined through trying out various parameters and using the one which yields the best accuray of the SVM.
 As for the color space, I used the `YCrCb` color space.
 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` on the non-car example:

 ![alt text][image5]

 And here is an example of using the `YCrCb` color space and HOG parameters as described on a car example:

 ![alt text][image6]

-I trained a linear SVM using the svm.SVC function in the scikit-learn library.The trained classifier yield an accuracy of 0.9922.

 ### Sliding Window Search